rogerhyam/wfo-backbone-management/green_book/seed_data_mapping.md

 The import is done in phases (with appropriate tweaking):

 1. Import all records to the names table.
-Those marked "doNotProcess" are set to status "deprecated" (script: import_botalista_seed.php)
+Those marked "doNotProcess" are set to status "deprecated" (script: import_botalista_seed.php - about 3 hours)
-1. Link up basionyms using the import_botalista_seed_basionyms.php script.
+1. Link up basionyms using the import_botalista_seed_basionyms.php script - about half and hour.
 1. Create taxa and link them to names by crawling the parentNameUsageID tree down from Angiosperms (import_botalista_seed_taxa.php) - this will like the taxa to names for their accpeted names.
+Under an hour.
 1. Link the synonyms up. (import_botalista_seed_synonyms.php).
 This uses the acceptednameusageId values to join names to the taxa we created above.
 1. Not really an import but a merge of all the "deprecated" names that are definite duplicates.

 ## taxonID